 Nothing says “welcome to the family” like a party in the backyard, but this isn’t Father of the Bride.
 Work with the landscaping you have and add simple touches to make guests comfortable.
-Rent additional tables and seating if you’re expecting a crowd and channel your favorite restaurant with bistro lights and hurricane candles that will last all night and stand up to a mild wild.
+Rent additional tables and seating if you’re expecting a crowd.
+Channel your favorite restaurant with bistro lights and hurricane candles that will last all night and stand up to a mild wild.
 Plan on spending some TLC in the garden in the weeks leading up to the event.
-Add pops of color with fresh potted flowers that will last for the rest of the season.
+Lastly, add pops of color with fresh potted flowers that will last for the rest of the season.

-Think about the backyard as an extension of your home and create rooms/separate areas for guests to mingle and move throughout the party.
+Think about the backyard as an extension of your home.
+Create rooms or separate areas for guests to mingle and move throughout the party.
 A drink station tucked away in a shaded area, long tables on a patio, and any lawn games in an open grassy spot.

 Do: Play low-effort lawn games like ladder toss, bocce, or horseshoes.
 We also love the less-expected Kubb, KanJam, and giant Jenga.